aiday-mar/EPFL/Mathematical Foundation of Signal Processing/Lab_Notes.md

         y : :py:class:`~numpy.ndarray`
             (N_sample,) values of window at `x`.
         """
+        # Return an array of zeros with the same shape and type as a given array.
         y = np.zeros_like(x, dtype=float)

         if window_profile == 'rect':
             # rect(x) = 1 if (-0.5 <= x <= 0.5)
             mask = (-0.5 <= x) & (x <= 0.5)
+            # isn't mask here a boolean ?
             y[mask] = 1
         elif window_profile == 'tri':
             # tri(x) = 1 - abs(x) if (-1 <= x <= 1)
             mask = (-1 <= x) & (x <= 1)
+            # the absolute value function is part of the numpy library
             y[mask] = 1 - np.abs(x[mask])
+        # elif means else if
         elif window_profile == 'raised-cosine':
             # rcos(x) = cos(0.5 * \pi * x) if (-1 <= x <= 1)
             mask = (-1 <= x) & (x <= 1)